Written by Paul Schicke Senior Expedition Designer

 Sea bird nesting is also very active in September.
 You’re likely to see majestic Blue and Red-Footed Boobies, quirky Flightless Cormorants, elegant Greater Flamingos, and torpedo-like Galapagos Penguins swimming at the surface.
 In this month, even the Brown Pelican comes out to play and display their trademark long, fish-gobbling bills.

-Download our detailed Galapagos Climate, Weather, & Wildlife Activity PDF for a month-by-month guide on what animals to see and what weather to expect.
+Download our detailed month-by-month guide to discover which animals you can see and what weather to expect.

 5. September’s overall conditions are ideal for unparalleled snorkeling.